VanshWadhwa/youtube-assignment-backend/README.md

 - **Husky**: Git hooks to enforce quality checks before commits.
 - **Commitlint**: Ensures that commit messages adhere to a specified convention.
 - **JSDoc**: Documentation generator for JavaScript, facilitating better code understanding and maintenance.

-## Frontend

-For the frontend of this project, please visit: [YouTube Assignment Frontend](https://github.com/VanshWadhwa/youtube-assignment-frontend)

 ## Features Implemented